ElianCordoba/traversal-map/README.markdown

 ## Flow Control

-You can modify the flow of the iteration returning special values:
+You can modify the flow of the iteration returning special numbers:

-`'10' | false`: Break the iteration at the current depth skyping remaining sibling elements.
+`10`: Break the iteration at the current depth skyping remaining sibling elements.

-`'11'`: Break the iteration.
+`11`: Break the iteration.

-`'20'`: Skip child elements of the current element.
+`20`: Skip child elements of the current element.

 ## Testing